CocoaPods/blog.cocoapods.org/_posts/2024-08-13-CocoaPods-Support-Plans.markdown

 ### Plodding on

-Long term maintenance of public infra is often a long grind with the occasional thanks, so I want to try leave this on a "thanks" and give a shout out of all the folks who have been helping to keep the project alive: Eloy, Fabio, Danielle, Dmimitis, Eric, Samuel, Paul, Igor, Boris, Florian, Keith, Karla, Emma, Marin, Michele, Joshua, Delisa, Kyle, Olivier, Hugo, Nate, Muhammed, Ben, and Marius .
+Long term maintenance of public infra is often a long grind with the occasional thanks, so I want to try leave this on a "thanks" and give a shout out of all the folks who have been helping to keep the project alive: Eloy, Fabio, Danielle, Dimitris, Eric, Samuel, Paul, Igor, Boris, Florian, Keith, Karla, Emma, Marin, Michele, Joshua, Delisa, Kyle, Olivier, Hugo, Nate, Muhammed, Ben, and Marius .
 Plus, anyone who ended up in the CocoaPods Slack!